BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 The coin(s) selected for a transaction determine the derived on-chain address due to the nature of silent payments protocol.
 The interface should avoid showing the on-chain address before the coin selection is done.

 {% include tip/close.html %}

-### Test transactions

-Test transactions are another way to alleviate user anxiety for sending on-chain payments, especially with static addresses, since the on-chain address is always visibly different from the static address.

-{% include image-gallery.html pages = page.images_test-txns %}

 ## Receiving & scanning